marcio777/cadmus/src/en/Chapter-II/Part III: Variable methods.md

 ```

 ## Boolean methods
 Booleans work the same as integers, and the `toString()` method was shown above.
-But there is a method that turns a String into a boolean `.parseDouble()`:
+But there is a method that turns a String into a boolean `.parseBoolean()`:

 ```java
 String aliveAsString = "true";